Unearthing Your Brand: A Guide to Brand Strategy

 Brand: A brand is present when the value of what a product, service, or personality means to its audience is greater than the value of what it does for that audience.

-Here’s how you start to earn that coveted title:
+Here’s how you start to earn that coveted title in 7 steps:

 Talk about where you want to be in a year, two, five years down the road.
 Lay out your plans, and any bumps you foresee in the road.
 Be optimistic, but also realistic.